Shoprenter/sr-styleguide/README.md

 ### [new] - published date
 #### Added
 - SrStandardLayout component
-- Breadcrumbs from route parameters to page container
+- Breadcrumbs from route parameters to layout containers
 - Demo list page
 - Language-aware default placeholder for SrSelect component
 - SrSimpleTableFilterTd component to simplify the creation of filterable table columns